shiitake/ThrottleCode_WS/README.md

-AzureThrottling
+ThrottleCode_WS
 ===============

+This is similar to the pretty similar to the other project (AzureThrottling) except that instead of JavaScript this is written in C#.

-This is pretty simple JavaScript that can be used to determine what your Azure SQL DB throttling code means.
+This tool can be used to determine what your Azure SQL DB throttling code means.

 Specifically:
 1. The throttle mode